Woman who trekked 26 miles in snowy Grand Canyon to save family tells ordeal

 Call it a Christmas miracle.

-After walking 26 miles in the snow along a desolate stretch of the Grand Canyon over 36 hours, a Las Vegas woman is now safe and recovering from exposure at a Utah hospital.
+After walking 26 miles in the snow along a desolate stretch of the Grand Canyon over 36 hours, a Las Vegas woman is now safe at a Utah hospital and recovering from exposure.

 Klein said she'd decided to be the one to go get help because her husband had recently been in an accident.